The information-complete quantum theory: Conclussions and outlook

 \section{Conclussions and outlook}

-In the present work, we have presented an interpretation-free QT under the assumption that quantum states of physical systems represent an informationally-complete code of any possible information that one might access.
-To make the informational completeness explicitly in our formalism, the trinary picture of describing physical systems seems to be necessary.
+In the present work, we have presented an interpretation-free QT under the assumption that quantum states of physical systems represent an information-complete code of any possible information that one might access.
+To make the information-completeness explicitly in our formalism, the trinary picture of describing physical systems seems to be necessary.
 Physical systems in trinity evaluate and are entangled both in a dual form; quantum entanglement plays a central role in the ICQT---Our world is information given in terms of entanglement at the most fundamental level.
-So \textit{the ICQT modifies two postulates (on quantum states and on dynamics) of current quantum mechanics in a fundamental way and eliminates the measurement postulate from our description}.
-We give various evidences and conceptual applications of the ICQT, to argue that the ICQT, naturally identifying gravity as nature's programming system, might be a candidate theory capable of unifying matter and gravity (spacetime) in an informationally complete quantum framework; for further development on our theory in the context of quantum gravity, see Ref.~\cite{icQFT}.
-In this sense, the conventional QT will be an approximation of our ICQT when quantum effect of gravity is ignored or unimportant.
+So \textit{the ICQT modifies two postulates (on quantum states and on dynamics) of current quantum mechanics in a fundamental way and eliminates the measurement postulate from our description; as a result of the modifications, the observables can be either information-complete (for }$\mathcal{P} $\textit{ or }$\mathcal{SA}$\textit{) or information-incomplete (for }$\mathcal{S}$\textit{ or }$\mathcal{A}$\textit{)}.
+We give various evidences and conceptual applications of the ICQT, to argue that the ICQT, naturally identifying gravity as nature's programming system in the field-theoretic case, might be a candidate theory capable of unifying matter and gravity (spacetime) in an information-complete quantum framework; for further development on our theory in the context of quantum gravity coupled with matter, see Ref.~\cite{icQFT}.
+In this sense, the conventional QT will be an approximation of our ICQT when quantum effect of gravity is ignored.
 Such an approximation leads to the approximate Schr\"{o}dinger equation and the probability description of current QT.
 This is in the exact sense that classical Newtonian mechanics is an approximate description of relativistic systems.
-The ICQT motivates an interesting application to informationally-complete quantum computing.
+The ICQT motivates an interesting application to information-complete quantum computing.